Note: A link to the registration form for students is coming soon.

 4:00-5:00 p.m.: Concluding presentation, hosted by WSU LSAMP

 All students must abide by WSU campus policies and regulations for the whole duration of this event, including to and from campuses and throughout the visit.
 Read about conduct policies.

-WSU LSAMP, a program in the WSU Division of Academic Engagement and Student Achievement in the Office of the Provost and Executive Vice President, provides support, resources, and opportunities to science, technology, engineering, and mathematics (STEM) underrepresented minority students who are on a path to be successful in STEM fields at the university level.
+WSU LSAMP is an NSF-sponsored program in the WSU Division of Academic Engagement and Student Achievement in the Office of the Provost and Executive Vice President.
+LSAMP provides support, resources, and opportunities to science, technology, engineering, and mathematics (STEM) underrepresented minority students who are on a path to be successful in STEM fields at the university level.

 The WSU LSAMP program is a member of PNW (Pacific Northwest) LSAMP, with a goal to create a culture and community of success for STEM majors.
 Through LSAMP, underrepresented minority students receive mentoring, tutoring, career guidance, professional development, and graduate school preparation.
 In addition, students have opportunities to create social networks through events and activities facilitated by WSU LSAMP.
 Connect with us on Facebook.